 Why choose Nginx?When it comes to the sphere of performance, do not be fooled by percentages.
 Nginx is far superior in terms of OS platform and hardware use; it can handle almost forty percent more traffic to its servers compared to Apache with less than 300% time.
 Numerically, that makes it 4.2 times better with speed than the contender, Apache.

 ConclusionNginx and Apache are very close rivals; they are almost the same.
 We did say ‘almost’.
-The clear advantage of Nginx is that it able to do more with fewer amounts of resources, and being a whopping speed of 4.2 times.
+The clear advantage of Nginx is that is able to do more with fewer amounts of resources, and being a whopping speed of 4.2 times.
 Obviously, Apache is more established with the backing of its software foundation, but speed converts into money.
 The main point where Apache trumps Nginx is that it is compatible with Windows, unlike the latter.
-If you are considering either option, it is best to evaluate what your organisation requires the most and opting of either depending on that.
+If you are considering either option, it is best to evaluate what your organization requires the most and opting of either depending on that.
+Don’t miss:

 Add a comment